netpaca/netpaca-optics/sample-deployment/README.md

 and they will present as metric tag-values.
 For example, if you define a column called `site`, then your metrics will include the tag `site=<value>`.

-This sample creates two monitoring collector containers using a `role` column as a filter.
-One container will monitor devices with role = "core" and the other will monitor all other devices.
-If you are using Netbox for example, this is the device role value.
-If you do not have a role (or similar), or do not want to create multiple collector containers based on role, then you do not need the role column.

 You are responsible for building this inventory file.
 If you use Netbox, you can find a python script [here](https://github.com/netpaca/netpaca/blob/master/examples/netbox_inventory.py).